 In conclusion, by and large, the general population and global investors trust the Singapore Government’s capability to steer the economy skillfully out of these choppy waters, given their track record in the last half a century.

 With all guns blazing and multiple policy tools at their disposal, even with a sluggish macro economic environment to come, it is not difficult to imagine how minor adjustments to any of the current measures, at an appropriate timing, can unleash a wave of property loving investors back into the ring.

 Hope this report gave you greater insights into your investment positions and entry exit visibility.

 Drop me or any of our NAVIS agents a note if you would like to find out more about the projects that have recently priced in risk discounts and are a safer buy among all the options in the market today.

-We compile a regularly updated list of better investment grade projects and resale listings that will save you plenty of time researching on your own.
+We compile an up to date list of better investment grade projects and resale listings that will save you plenty of time researching on your own.